Deciding on a Multiplier in Your Personal Injury Case

 What insurance companies and courts usually do to assess your mental damages is add up your medical damages.
 Then, they multiply that amount by the number that they determine is appropriate in the case.
 The question in most cases is what multiplier to apply to arrive at the amount of non-economic damages.
 Here’s what you need to know about deciding on a multiplier in your personal injury case.

 In an injury case, you likely have both economic damages and non-economic damages.
 Economic damages are your actual, out of pocket losses due to the injury.

 First and foremost, these are your medical damages, which include everything from your emergency treatment to your physical therapy to devices that help you get around.
 You should be able to add up your current damages and also prepare an estimate of future expenses if you’re still getting treatment.

-Emotional distress is another type of non-economic damages.
 Loss of use of a limb and regular use of your body also qualify.
 These are the kinds of losses that you need to find the right multiplier for to determine an approximate value of these damages.